andresdzgdos/Orange-HRM-Testing/README.md

 - This repository holds manual and automated testing performed on Orange HRM, an open source human resource management software.
 - OrangeHRM OS 5.7
 - Techniques and methodologies were based on a simulated Agile based environment.
 Testing performed was black box, functional, pairwise, and exploratory based
-- Software and tools used were Jira, Google spreadsheets, git/bash/gui, VS Code and Playwright
+- Software and tools used were Jira, Google spreadsheets, git/bash/gui, VS Code and Playwright (language used was javascript)

 Contents!
 - Manual testing suites: Has the csv files of the suites created